Vietnam.vn - Nền tảng quảng bá Việt Nam

 During the election campaign, Mr Dissanayake promised to "review" reforms put forward by the International Monetary Fund (IMF) to disburse a $3 billion bailout package, hoping to ease the burden on millions of impoverished Sri Lankans.

-“Through patient and persistent grassroots organizing, Mr Dissanayake’s campaign was able to channel the demands of the 2022 protest movement for systemic change,” said Alan Keenan, senior adviser on Sri Lanka for the London-based International Crisis Group (ICG).
+“Through patient and persistent grassroots organizing, Mr Dissanayake’s campaign was able to channel the demands of the 2022 protest movement for systemic change,” said Alan Keenan, senior adviser on Sri Lanka at the London-based International Crisis Group (ICG).
 “Mr Dissanayake’s victory is particularly impressive given his party’s previous failures to establish itself as a serious contender for power.”

 More than 13 million of the 17 million eligible voters cast their ballots.
 The election is also significant because it is the first in Sri Lanka's history to require a second round of voting, as in the first round of counting, no presidential candidate could get the 50% of the votes needed to be declared the winner.